deartc/DanceMusic/README.md

 # DanceMusicProject
 This is a  project named DanceMusic.
-I teach dance exercise classes and  I would like to have better organization for my music collection, student dance preferences and fellow instuctors' contacts.
+I teach dance exercise classes and  I would like to have better organization for my music collection, student dance preferences and contact information.
 I used Window and SQL Express.
 To run my project your must do the following: Go to github.com/deartc/DanceMusic.
 Clone the repository.

 I satsified the requirements by doing the following: